mpkondrashin/certlist/README.md

 ### Client SSL Certificates
 The script does not provide any info on usage of the Client SSL Inspection certificates, though the certificates themselves will be listed.

+### Running time
+Although the task seem to be trivial, certlist can run over 10 minutes.